hashicorp/terraform-provider-google/website/docs/r/spanner_database.html.markdown

   execute atomically with the creation of the database: if there is an error in any statement, the database is not created.

+* `encryption_config` -
+  (Optional)
+  Encryption configuration for the database
+  Structure is documented below.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

 * `deletion_protection` - (Optional) Whether or not to allow Terraform to destroy the instance.
 Unless this field is set to false in Terraform state, a `terraform destroy` or `terraform apply` that would delete the instance will fail.

+The `encryption_config` block supports:

+* `kms_key_name` -
+  (Required)
+  Fully qualified name of the KMS key to use to encrypt this database.
+This key must exist in the same location as the Spanner Database.

 ## Attributes Reference